icsm-au/metadata-working-group/docs/_defs/PatternGuide.md

 ### How To Use This Document

-An example of how this document might be used to provide guidance by an organisation on the use of ISO19115-1 is given below.
+An example of how this document might be used to provide guidance by an organisation on the use of ISO 19115-1 is given below.
 This example is of how we might use this to provide a user support for capturing discovery level metadata as guided by the document “AS/NZS ISO 19115.1:2015 Amendment No. 1 appended”.
 The following was extracted from “Annex F Table F.1 — Metadata for the discovery of geographic datasets and series.”

 **Metadata for discovery of geographic datasets - guidance**